 The reorganization of the Toronto Thistle led to Toronto City being formed, this was to have a club to alternate with Ulster United at the Ulster Stadium.
 The club was headed by Colonel Harry Cameron of the Toronto Transport Commission.
 The secretary was Harry R. Adamson, who was formerly the secretary of the All-Scots club and the defunct C.F.A., the manager of the team was Duncan Cameron.
 Cameron had been the manager of the Caledonian Football Club of Toronto for a number of years.
 The Caledonians and Toronto Thistles had recently merged.

 The Montreal Scottish Football Club was formed to alternate with the Carsteel Club and was backed by a small group of influential business men of Montreal.
 With W. D. Moore acting as president.
 The popular Carsteel skipper Adam Smith was signed to lead the team.

 The first game of the 1926 NSL season was played on June 19, 1926, when Ulster United defeated Windsor Rovers 5-3.
 The following weekend three games were played, with Ulster United beating Montreal Carsteel 4-1, Montreal Scottish trashing Hamilton Thistles 10-2 and Windsor Rovers shutout Toronto City 7-0.

 Colin Jose wrote in Soccer Illustrated in 1981: “Often weeks went by without a game being played and the league president Len Peto admitted in a story in the Hamilton Spectator on December 2, 1926 that no league table had been issued”.

 Results and standings:

 Final league standings GP W L T GF GA Pts 1.
 Ulster United 2.
-Montreal Maroons Montreal Carsteel, Montreal Scottish, Toronto City, Hamilton Thistles and Windsor Rovers were the other members.
+Montreal Maroons Carsteel, Montreal Scottish, Toronto City, Hamilton Thistles, Windsor Rovers

 1926 NSL Championship final (two-game series)